azmobiledev/appzilo-offerwall-unity/README.md

 ```
 In order to do so, please go to File > Build Settings > Android > Player Settings > Publishing Settings > `Tick` Custom Main Manifest.
 AndroidManifest.xml will be appeared inside Project_path/Plugins/Android/.
-Adding above permissions will unlock tasks that needed for screenshot.
+Adding above permissions will unlock more tasks that needed for screenshot.